stas-kotko/javascript-interview-cheatsheet/topics/Objects/this.md

 `this` is evaluated during the runtime depending on the context

 `this` is the object that is executing the current function - "object before the dot".

-`this` is a binding that the language creates for you when the function body is evaluated.

-The value of `this` always changes based on how a function is called
+It's a binding that the language creates for you when the function body is evaluated.
+The value of `this` always changes based on how a function is called.

 The value of `this` depends on in which context it appears: function, class, or global.